flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-control-vs-effort-in-api-design/index.md

 the harder it is to use.

 What I mean by "control" is how fine-grained the commands that we send to an API can be.
-In a graphics API the levels of control could vary from changing properties of a component to changing properties of a shape to manipulating a pixel.
+In a graphics API, the levels of control could vary from changing properties of a component to changing properties of a shape to manipulating a pixel.